AliesTaha/Java-projects/README.md

 # Java-mini-projects

-Mini-games and small projects coded in Java
+Mini-games, projects, and sorting algorithms coded in Java